ejovo13/formath/README.md

 # Tests

-After having build Formath with cmake, call make
+After having build Formath with cmake, call make test to assure that all the programs compile and run properly.